BODY OF TRUTH

 “…a surreal and violent netherworld where fear rules…”

-When Haydon arrives he is quickly embroiled in the complex mystery of life in Guatemala, and also in the lives of a small coterie of American expatriates who are deeply involved with the corrupt military and an elusive guerrilla faction.
-Lena’s “friends” are all desperately looking for her too.
-It seems that Lena has unearthed a dirty secret.
-In Guatemala truth is an endangered concept.
-Haydon discovers that Lena Muller is not the young woman either he or her parents had thought her to be.
-And much to his regret, he also learns that it is not only people who disappear in Guatemala–often the border between reality and illusion vanishes as well.
+As Haydon is drawn further into this maze of conspiracies, he begins to realize that Lena Muller is not the young woman either he or her parents thought her to be.
+And, much to his regret, he also learns that it is not only people who disappear in Guatemala — often the border between reality and illusion vanishes as well.

 AUTHOR’S COMMENTS